hashicorp/terraform-aws-consul/modules/run-consul/README.md

 #### Enabling Connect on cluster bootstrap.
 To enable Consul Connect on your servers, pass in the `--enable-connect` flag to the `run-consul` command used to start the consul service on the server.

+#### Declaring Services and Sidecar Proxies on cluster bootstrap.
+A simple way to declare services and sidecar proxies is to include these in the user-data-client scripts that call run-consul.
+We have shown this in our example.
+A word of caution: if you have multiple Consul Clients this rudimentary approach will have the services and sidecar proxies duplicated on each client node.

 #### Examples
 The examples/example-with-consul-connect directory shows a working Terraform implementation of deploying a Consul Cluster with 3 servers, 1 client, 2 Services with their sidecar proxies respectively where one service is an upstream dependent for the other